AJMansfield/Intelligence-Core-Public/kttu02.md

 "Good eating!" he says again, with emphasis, and after a moment pantomimes taking a bite out of it.

-You're suprised the foreman had managed to deduce your meaning from so little, but now the rest of the crew is watching you.
+You're surprised the foreman had managed to deduce your meaning from so little, but now the rest of the crew is watching you.
 Not much else to do,
   so you take a bite out of it.